tfiers/tomasfiers.net/content/projects/programming.md

   nowhere differentiable.
 With this app you could zoom in infinitely close on the function (or at least until the edge of numerical floating point precision).
-- Fractal tree generator, including a clumsily animated giraffe roaming between the trees.
+- Fractal tree generator (including a clumsily animated giraffe roaming between the trees).
 - [PID controller](https://www.wikiwand.com/en/PID_controller) for a
   two-wheeled balancing robot (like a Segway) made with [Lego Mindstorms](https://www.wikiwand.com/en/Lego_Mindstorms_NXT).
 - A chess AI.
 (Prototype in Python, final optimised code in C, using vectorized CPU instructions).